PoCInnovation/Workshops/software/19.Socket.io/SETUP.md

 ```

 If you go on your browser at http://localhost:8080/
-you should see this on the screen :
+you should see this on the screen:

 ```
 Hello World !